 The 1997 Act places obligations on credit unions in relation to requirements for specified documentation.
 To assist credit unions in this regard this Appendix refers to certain documentation credit unions are required to maintain pursuant to the 1997 Act that are referred to in the Handbook.
 The list below is an indicative list provided for assistance and may not be complete.
 Credit unions should consult the 1997 Act in order satisfy themselves of their compliance with all of their obligations to maintain and hold documentation under that Act.
 Please note that this Appendix refers to certain documentation required to be maintained pursuant to the 1997 Act only and not pursuant to any other provision of financial services legislation or any other enactment or requirement.
-Credit unions are required to satisfy themselves of their compliance with all of their obligations to maintain and hold documentation pursuant to all other applicable legislation.
+Credit unions are required to satisfy themselves of their compliance with all of their pursuant to any other provision to any other applicable legislation.